Module pyl4c.apps.calibration.optimize

 Expand source code

 def score( self, model: str, filter_length: int = 2, q_rh: int = 75, q_k: int = 50): ''' Scores the current model (for a specific PFT) based on the parameters in the BPLUT.
-Parameters ---------- model : str One of: "GPP" or "RECO" filter_length : int The window size for the smoothing filter, applied to the observed data ''' gpp_drivers, gpp_drivers_flat, tower_gpp, tower_gpp_flat, weights =\ self._load_gpp_data(filter_length) if model.upper() == 'GPP': observed = tower_gpp_flat elif model.upper() == 'RECO': reco_drivers, tower_reco, weights =\ self._load_reco_data(filter_length) observed = tower_reco # Print the parameters table old_params = restore_bplut_flat(self.config['BPLUT']) old_params = [ old_params[k][:,self._pft] for k in self._required_parameters[model.upper()] ] params = self._get_params(model.upper()) self._report(old_params, params, model.upper()) # Get goodness-of-fit statistics if model.upper() == 'GPP': predicted = self.gpp(params, *gpp_drivers_flat).mean(axis = -1) elif model.upper() == 'RECO': predicted = self.reco( params, tower_reco, tower_gpp, *reco_drivers, q_rh = q_rh, q_k = q_k) r2, rmse_score, ub_rmse, bias = report_fit_stats( observed, predicted, weights, verbose = False) print(f'{model.upper()} model goodness-of-fit statistics:') print(('-- {:<13} {:>5}').format('R-squared:', '%.3f' % r2)) print(('-- {:<13} {:>5}').format('RMSE:', '%.2f' % rmse_score)) print(('-- {:<13} {:>5}').format('Unbised RMSE:', '%.2f' % ub_rmse)) print(('-- {:<13} {:>5}').format('Bias:', '%.2f' % bias))
+Parameters ---------- model : str One of: "GPP" or "RECO" filter_length : int The window size for the smoothing filter, applied to the observed data ''' gpp_drivers, gpp_drivers_flat, tower_gpp, tower_gpp_flat, weights =\ self._load_gpp_data(filter_length) if model.upper() == 'GPP': observed = tower_gpp_flat elif model.upper() == 'RECO': reco_drivers, tower_reco, weights =\ self._load_reco_data(filter_length) observed = tower_reco # Print the parameters table old_params = restore_bplut_flat(self.config['BPLUT']) old_params = [ old_params[k][:,self._pft] for k in self._required_parameters[model.upper()] ] params = self._get_params(model.upper()) self._report(old_params, params, model.upper()) # Get goodness-of-fit statistics if model.upper() == 'GPP': predicted = self.gpp(params, *gpp_drivers_flat).mean(axis = -1) elif model.upper() == 'RECO': predicted = self.reco( params, tower_reco, tower_gpp, *reco_drivers, q_rh = q_rh, q_k = q_k) r2, rmse_score, ub_rmse, bias = report_fit_stats( observed, predicted, weights, verbose = False) print(f'{model.upper()} model goodness-of-fit statistics:') print(('-- {:<13} {:>5}').format('R-squared:', '%.3f' % r2)) print(('-- {:<13} {:>5}').format('RMSE:', '%.2f' % rmse_score)) print(('-- {:<13} {:>5}').format('Unbised RMSE:', '%.2f' % ub_rmse)) print(('-- {:<13} {:>5}').format('Bias:', '%.2f' % bias))Scores the current model (for a specific PFT) based on the parameters in the BPLUT.

 Parameters

-- One of: "GPP" or "RECO"
+model:str- One of: "GPP" or "RECO"

-- The window size for the smoothing filter, applied to the observed data
+filter_length:int- The window size for the smoothing filter, applied to the observed data

-def set(self, parameter, value)
+def set(self, parameter, value)-

 Expand source code

 def set(self, parameter, value): ''' Sets the named parameter to the given value for the specified PFT class.
 This updates the initial parameters, affecting any subsequent optimization.
-Parameters ---------- parameter : str Name of the parameter to bet set value : int or float Value of the named parameter to be set Returns ------- CLI ''' # Update the BPLUT in memory but NOT the file BPLUT (this is temporary) self.bplut.update(self._pft, (value,), (parameter,), flush = False) return self
+Parameters ---------- parameter : str Name of the parameter to bet set value : int or float Value of the named parameter to be set Returns ------- CLI ''' # Update the BPLUT in memory but NOT the file BPLUT (this is temporary) self.bplut.update(self._pft, (value,), (parameter,), flush = False) return selfSets the named parameter to the given value for the specified PFT class.
+This updates the initial parameters, affecting any subsequent optimization.

 Parameters

-- Name of the parameter to bet set
+parameter:str- Name of the parameter to bet set

-- Value of the named parameter to be set
+value:intorfloat- Value of the named parameter to be set

 Returns